gangasani-anusha/DataMining_assignments/README.md

 **Scikit-Learn with Linear Regression:**

 Select a model to instantiate for storing values.
 Then add the data to number of matricies and apply model to data to generate the slope, intercept.
-With that evaluate the efficiency of the model by comparing it to a baseline developed with slope and intercept.
+With that, evaluate the efficiency of the model by comparing it to a baseline developed with slope and intercept.

 **Scikit-Learn Classification with Gaussian naive Bayes model:**

-Exract the required data in the form of matrix and separate the data into a training and testing set by changing the random state.
+Exract the required data in the form of matrix and separate the data into a training and testing set.
 Apply the Gaussian navie Bayels model to calculate the accuracy.
 Now apply confusion matrix to compute the scikit learn and plot seaborn

 **Cosine Similarity:**

 Build a vectorizer which removes all the stop words in english and store it in a matrix.
-From that extract the cosine similarity matrix and reset the index of the dataset.
-Now get the recommendations data by passing a column of data and cosine similarity data.
+From that, extract the cosine similarity matrix and reset the index of the dataset.
+Now we can extract similar data by passing a column of data and cosine similarity data.